silnrsi/encoding-converters-core/ReadMe_linux.txt

         Some subkeys apparently get created by the Converters Installer.
         Gets read to open help file in AutoConfigDialog.cs.

-There are several places where a registry structure is stored.
+There are several places where a registry structure can be stored.
     /etc/mono/registry              # HKCR - system wide shared settings
     ~/.mono/registry                # HKCU - user settings
     /var/lib/fieldworks/registry    # system wide fieldworks settings